Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: The Hoare and Smyth power constructions

-\begin{proof} It is a routine to check that $\mathcal Q$ is a monad. \end{proof} \end{theorem} It is noted that for a well-filtered dcpo $L$, arbitrary finite infs and directed sups in $\mathcal Q(L)$ are actually the finite unions and filtered intersections.
-Thus $\mathcal Q(L)$ is a meet continuous semilattice, in other words, $\mathcal Q(L)$ is a deflationary semilattice in $\mathbf{WF}$. \begin{lemma} Every $\mathcal Q$-algebra $M$ is a deflationary semilattice in $\mathbf{WF}$. \begin{proof} The definitions of $\mathcal Q$-algebras reveal that $M$ is a retract of $\mathcal Q(M)$.
-Then by \cite[proposition 5.6]{as}, we know that $M$ is a deflationary semilattice in $\mathbf{WF}$.
+\end{proof} \end{theorem} It is noted that for a well-filtered dcpo $L$, arbitrary finite infs and directed sups in $\mathcal Q(L)$ are actually the finite unions and filtered intersections.
+Thus $\mathcal Q(L)$ is a meet continuous semilattice, in other words, $\mathcal Q(L)$ is a deflationary semilattice in $\mathbf{WF}$. \begin{lemma} Every $\mathcal Q$-algebra $M$ is a deflationary semilattice in $\mathbf{WF}$. \begin{proof} The definition of $\mathcal Q$-algebras reveals that $M$ is a retract of $\mathcal Q(M)$.
+Then by \cite[Proposition 5.6]{as}, we know that $M$ is a deflationary semilattice in $\mathbf{WF}$.

 \end{proof} \end{lemma}